iamKarthikBK/chromite/CONTRIBUTING.md

 5. Once ready to merge, assign an approver and resolve the WIP status.
 6. Do not squash-commits and always delete branch.

+## Commit Discipline

+1. Please make commits with small changes - makes it easy to review and follow
+2. Please be elaborate in your commit messages - it costs nothing
+3. Do not `skip-ci` or its variants in the commit-message.
+Doing so, will skip the pipeline and thus cause the version update to be out of sync.

 ## How versioning happens?

 Master is updated only through merge-requests which follow the above discipline.